 And the results were impressive.

 Tourism is a billion-dollar industry for Dane County.
 The economic benefit that visitors bring to our area translates into a healthy economy that affects resident income, taxes, job creation and continued enhancement of the quality of life we all enjoy.

 A few facts:

-- In 2015, visitor spending generated nearly $2 billion in total business sales as tourism dollars flowed through hotels, restaurants, attractions and more in our community.
+- In 2016, visitor spending generated more than $2 billion in total business sales as tourism dollars flowed through hotels, restaurants, attractions and more in our community.

-- This spending supports more than 21,000 full-time equivalent jobs in Dane County
+- This spending supports more than 21,650 full-time equivalent jobs in Dane County.

 DECISION TO ATTEND: CONVENTION AND EVENT ATTENDEE RESEARCH

 In February 2015, the International Association of Exhibitions and Events™ (IAEE), Professional Convention Management Association (PCMA) and The EXPERIENCE Institute® released the first in a series of reports on research about the factors that influence travelers to attend conventions and exhibitions.
-As a proud sponsor, we are pleased to share the Decision to Attend Study—Phase One report, which includes da
+As a proud sponsor, we are pleased to share the Decision to Attend Study—Phase One report, which includes data such as:

 - One-half of attendees combine attending a meeting with a vacation opportunity, resulting in additional room nights.